da-dadadada/UiLib/lrecyclerview/Readme.md

 # LRecyclerView

+{I'm sorry to notify you with this message: "some issues about Tag-Alliance make the wrong render of this page, try MacDown to have a nice reading experience."}

 ## summary
 LRecyclerView is an extended RecyclerView works on Android.
 With this library, we can easily use "pull to refresh on start","auto load on end" and “swipe menu for items”